haxsaw/hikaru/README.md

         - name: web
           image: kiamol/ch02-hello-kiamol

+If you use hikaru to parse this back in as Python objects, you can then ask hikaru to output Python source code that will re-create it (thus providing a migration path):

+    from hikaru import get_python_source, load_full_yaml
+    docs = load_full_yaml(path="to/the/above.yaml")
+    print(get_python_source(docs[0], assign_to='x'))

+Which results in:

+    x = Pod(apiVersion='v1', kind='Pod', metadata=ObjectMeta(name='hello-kiamol-3'),
+            spec=PodSpec(containers=[Container(name='web', image='kiamol/ch02-hello-kiamol')]))

-The pieces can be created separately and even stored in a standard components library module for assembly later:
+The pieces of complex objects can be created separately and even stored in a standard components library module for assembly later, as opposed to using a templating system to piece text files together:

     from component_lib import web_container, lb_container
     from hikaru.model import Pod, ObjectMeta, PodSpec